-Smart Mix Player plays your audio files as a non stop mix.
+Smart Mix Player plays audio files as a non stop mix.
 The software is a fantastic tool for radio stations that play non stop music and it can also be used at parties.

-It plays audio files mixed together.
-But not in the way that traditional auto-dj-software does!
+Smart Mix Player is a revolutionary auto-dj-player for Linux and Windows.
+It mix audio files, but not in the way that traditional auto-dj-software does!
 Most of these players mix songs together at the end of a song with a simple fade out and fade in.
 Smart Mix Player goes a big step further and mixes like a real DJ!

 Each song is mixed tightly because the software: